 The counselor education program holds accreditation from the Council for the Accreditation of Counseling and Related Education Programs (CACREP) for the clinical mental health and school counseling concentrations, and from the Council on Rehabilitation Education (CORE) for the rehabilitation concentration.

 Clinical Mental Health Counseling Concentration (63 credits)

 The clinical mental health counseling concentration requires a total of sixty-three credit hours of coursework and is designed to allow students to learn skills specifically related to treating clients facing acute problems and developmental life issues, as well as clients interested in enriching their present life through the establishment of greater coherence and well-being.
 Students’ learning is accomplished through our clinical training courses and specialized electives.
-These specialized electives allow students to choose an area of interest in which may include: children, family systems (which may also become an area of expertise), use of the creative arts, mind-body approaches, human sexuality, spirituality, substance-abuse, or college mental health.
+These specialized electives allow students to choose an area of interest in which may include: children, family systems (which may also become an area of expertise), use of the creative arts, mind-body approaches, spirituality, substance-use, or college mental health.